influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/guides/fine-grained-authorization.md

 We only used the matcher `exact` above, but you can also match with `prefix` if you want to restrict based on a common prefix on your database, measurements, or tags.

-#### Grants
+#### Grant options

-Now that you've applied your restrictions that apply to all users, you must apply grants to allow selected users to bypass the restrictions.
+Now that you've applied your restrictions that apply to all users, apply, update, or delete grant access to determine whether selected users to bypass the restrictions.
 The structure of a POST body for a grant is identical to the POST body for a restriction, but with the addition of a `users` array.

-##### Grant option 1: the entire database
+##### Grant access to the entire database

 This offers no guarantee that the users will write to the correct measurement or use the correct tags.